 Review and discussion – Worth it?

 First off, the rewards for pledges are pretty stationary.
 You can’t add more pans and lids to your pledge.
 You may be able to once the campaign is over, via the pledge manager.
 The company is, however, considering the possibility of add-on options.
 But, right now, they’re not an option.
 So, if you want the full set, you should probably shell out for the most expensive pledge, the Ultimate Armada.
 You might end up with some things you didn’t want, but it’s really the only way to ensure that you receive the items that you DO want.

 There’s a glaring omission from their Armada set.
 There is no way to drain pasta or other foods.
 There’s no strainer, no insert for draining, and there’s no lid to effectively strain food.
-If you seriously need the strainer, a good example is this one which I found on Amazon.
+If you seriously need the strainer.
 Backers keep making the suggestion, but the company doesn’t seem to think that this is something that will appear on this campaign.
 But, since they do pay attention to their backers’ comments on their products, it’s very possible that just because it doesn’t show up on this campaign, it doesn’t mean it won’t show up on the next one.

 Their most exciting bit of technology isn’t theirs.
 It’s been around for years, meaning that they’ve recycled it and called it their own.
 The honeycomb design has already been sold in China and Europe.
 The company states that they know there are other versions of it out there, but that Crowd Cookware is the first to produce it at this quality and this price in the U.S. and Europe.
 But, if it doesn’t work (which I’ll be getting to in a moment), it’s possible that other companies have abandoned the tech, and that this company simply retrieved it from the rubbish bin.